Mallorca's disappointing vacation season | DW | 20.08.2021

 At the two most important tourist spots, Playa de Palma and Magaluf, there has been a lot of nightlife for months.

-In addition, after months of deprivation, the local young people now want to catch up on everything that they were denied recently.
+In addition, after months of deprivation, the local young people now want to catch up on everything that they were recently denied.
 For weeks now, the police have been on constant duty at night to break up mass drinking and illegal parties.

 Nevertheless, the seven-day incidence skyrocketed, prompting the German government to declare all of Spain a high-incidence area in July.
 Because of the associated quarantine requirement for those travelers who have not been vaccinated or recovered from the disease, this was a hard blow to Mallorca's tourism industry.
 In addition, the Spanish Ministry of Health has now also classified several German states as risk zones — making it even more difficult for holidaymakers to enter Mallorca.

-So these days, Palma's old town doesn't have the usual August crowds.
+That means Palma's old town doesn't have the usual August crowds.
 To the chagrin of Marion Kell.
-The native of Holstein is a tailor, has lived on the island for many years and sells self-made hats and shirts at her stand on the Plaça Major in the middle of Palma.
+The native of Holstein is a tailor, has lived on the island for many years and sells self-made hats and shirts at her stand on the Placa Major in the middle of Palma.
 Last year, she was very worried at times, she says.
 "I had real existential fears then."
 That's no longer the case, she says.
 "The business is at least running at half capacity."
 On top of that, she says, she received support payments as a self-employed worker.
 "You learn to appreciate every euro."

 Paul Patrovsky is also trying to see things positively.
 In order not to sit around idly at home, he has applied to work as an extra on a German TV production that was made on the island.
 "Totally exciting to see what it's like to work there," he says.